MisterKaiou/fsharp-constellation/README.md

 #### Get

 Returns a single result.
-Even though its return type is an `AsyncSeq`, said sequence will only contain either one item or nothing in it.
+Even though its return type is an `AsyncSeq`, this sequence will only contain either one item or nothing in it.

 ````f#
 //Gets the container from a model with the attribute Container